dreambo8563/vue-storage-watcher/README.md

 the return value is the handler need to be used to unsubscribe

 > tricky
-> there is an immdiate options as a third args which will trigger cb immediate if set **true**
+> there is an immediate options as a third args which will trigger cb immediate if set **true**

 ```js
 this.$ls.on("token", callback, true)